 Any prolonged loss of appetite usually indicates illness or injury.
-If your kitty hasn't eaten in 24 hours, get them to a vet post-haste.
-This is particularly true if they seem particularly lethargic or are showing signs of weight loss.
-Remember: Kittens by their very nature are energetic and playful and most of the calories they consume fuel their growth so any variation from this behavior is alarming.
-It could be something serious like an infection or kidney failure, but it could also be something less threatening like a tooth infection.
+If your kitty hasn't eaten in 24 hours, get her to a vet quickly.
+This is particularly important if she seems lethargic or is showing signs of weight loss.
+Remember: Kittens by their very nature are energetic and playful, and most of the calories they consume fuel their growth and development.
+Any variation in eating behaviors is alarming.

-Feeding locations are important.
+Feeding locations are important

-Keep daily routines consistent.
+Keep daily routines consistent

 At the same time, changes in a routine — a move to a new home, a trip, a new schedule or baby — can leave a cat unsettled.
 They usually come around to their new reality, but it can take some time and the transition isn't always a smooth one.

-Heat up that boring food.
+Heat up that boring food

-Variety is the spice of life.
+Variety is the spice of life

 Would you want to eat the same exact thing every single day?
 Probably not, and neither does your new little bestie.
 Experimenting with different brands, consistency (wet and dry), flavors (fish, chicken, beef), and the like can bring a kitten who doesn't want to eat back to her dish in a hurry.
 The same is true of peppering their dish with something like bonito flakes or cat vitamin powder.